carlosedp/lbconfig-operator/docs/Developing_Testing.md

 2 - KIND cluster with Operator Lifecycle Manager

-The makefile target `olm-run` starts a KIND cluster, deploys OLM into it and then installs the operator.
+The makefile target `e2e-test` starts a KIND cluster, deploys OLM into it and then installs the operator.
 Check the [`Makefile`](../Makefile) for the commands used.

 3 - Scorecard Tests